-If the nut hissed and cracked then the marriage would be turbulent.
+If the nut hissed and cracked, then the marriage would be turbulent.

 Candy corn is a traditional Halloween sweet treat.

-Around three quarters of the annual total production of candy corn is purchased for Halloween.
+Around three-quarters of the annual total production of candy corn is purchased for Halloween.

 Candy corn is available in various colors to suit the holiday or occasion.

-For Halloween, Candy corn is yellow, orange and white.
+For Halloween, Candy corn is yellow, orange, and white.

 In eastern Canada, a special Candy corn with a “blackberry cobbler” flavor is popular at Halloween.

-Halloween was cancelled during World War II.
+Halloween was canceled during World War II.

-One of the main reasons for this was that sugar was rationed at the time and therefore sweet treats were difficult to get hold of.
+One of the main reasons for this was that sugar was rationed at the time, and therefore sweet treats were difficult to get hold of.

-Trick-or-Treating was prohibited due to the lack of resources and in particular candy.
+Trick-or-Treating was prohibited due to the lack of resources and, in particular, candy.